-Sunday, February 4, 2018
+Thursday, February 8, 2018

 Your Captain Speaking

-To give some balance to the previous less than technical (or enthusiastic) report of our voyage across the Atlantic, the Cap’n has been asked to write a summary of the voyage in terms that those with some nautical bent will appreciate.
+To give some balance to the previous less than technical (or enthusiastic) report of our voyage across the Atlantic, the Cap’n has been asked to write a summary of the voyage in terms that those with some nautical experience will appreciate.
 Questions at the end…

-For those with a sailing bent.
+For those with a sailing bent:

 We poled out the genoa to port on day three and there it stayed for the next 14 days.
 The only movement was to reef it and then unreef it as squalls came through and passed on, which were daily occurrences but no problem with roller furling – very easy in fact.
 We hardly used the mainsail as WJ3 has very swept back spreaders and I don’t like the mainsail rubbing against the spreaders/standing rigging.